Physician Assistant Studies

 - capacity for performance of the technical functions and tasks required of the physician assistant

-- Characteristics to enhance the program’s mission and vision
+- characteristics to enhance the program’s mission and goals including strong motivation to practice in rural/underserved areas

 Preprofessional Prerequisite Courses Minimum Semester Hours **